Jonathan2251/lbd/_sources/gpu.rst.txt

 .. [#cudaex] https://devblogs.nvidia.com/easy-introduction-cuda-c-and-c/

-.. [#Quantitative-gpu-threadblock] search these words from section 4.4 of A Quantitative Approach 5th edition (The
+.. [#Quantitative-gpu-threadblock] Figure 4.15 Floor plan of the Fermi GTX 480
-       Morgan Kaufmann Series in Computer Architecture and Design)
+       GPU of A Quantitative Approach 5th edition (The Morgan Kaufmann Series in Computer Architecture and Design). **Giga Thread** is the name of the scheduler that distributes thread blocks to Multiprocessors, each of which has its own SIMD Thread Scheduler.

 .. [#wiki-ray-tracing] <https://en.wikipedia.org/wiki/Ray_tracing_(graphics)>